mmcnicol/presentations/project-management/kanban.md

 # kanban

-kanban is just a tool to help you manage your projects to continually deliver value to your customers using visualisation of work
+kanban is just a tool to help you manage your projects, to continually deliver value to your customers, using visualisation of work.

 * you can have as many steps as you want
 * you can call the steps what you want